 Making a Claim:

-Making a claim requires you to acquire a claim application from your insurer, fill out the necessary information, and turn it back in.
+The claims process requires you to acquire a claim application from your insurer, fill out the necessary information, and turn it back in.
 You will likely need to have a doctor fill out paperwork as well, and you’ll need to provide all of your medical and financial records.

 Potential Issues with Making a Claim:

 The waiting period is designed to give your insurer time to process your claim.
 During that process, they will comb over every detail of your medical history and financial status to ensure that you’re eligible for benefits.
-After all, they are business professionals, and they want to avoid paying your benefits if possible.
+After all, they are business professionals, and they want to avoid paying benefits to people if possible.
 This causes some issues for policyholders.

 First and foremost, they will look for omitted information in your application in comparison to your claim to see if you left out a detail that may be used to deny your claim.